 Coordination with Affected Systems

 The CAISO will notify the Affected System Operators that are potentially affected by the Interconnection Customer’s Interconnection Request or Group Study within which the Interconnection Customer’s Interconnection Request will be studied.
 The CAISO coordinates the conduct of any studies required to determine the impact of the Interconnection Request on Affected Systems with Affected System Operators, to the extent possible, and, if possible, the CAISO will include those results (if available) in its applicable Interconnection Study within the time frame specified in the GIDAP.
 The CAISO provides Affected System Operators with the opportunity to be included in scoping and results meetings held with the Interconnection Customer.
 The Interconnection Customer is required under the GIDAP to cooperate with the CAISO in all matters related to the Affected System Operator’s conduct of studies and the determination of modifications to its Affected Systems, including signing separate study agreements with Affected System owners and paying for necessary studies.
-Under general principles related to open access obligations, an entity which may be an Affected System cooperates with the CAISO in matters related to the conduct of studies and the determination of modifications to Affected Systems.
+Under general principles related to open access obligations, an entity which may be an Affected System should cooperate with the CAISO in matters related to the conduct of studies and the determination of modifications to Affected Systems.
+In instances where mitigation of Affected Systems and implementation of the Network Upgrades are interdependent, the Interconnection Customer will be responsible for facilitating outstanding issues.

 Special Provisions for Affected Systems, Other Affected Participating TOs

 The Interconnection Customer must enter into an agreement with the owner of the Affected System and/or other affected Participating TO(s), as applicable.
 The agreement must specify the terms governing payments to be made by the Interconnection Customer to the owner of the Affected System and/or other affected Participating TO(s) as well as the repayment by the owner of the Affected System and/or other affected Participating TO(s).
 If the affected entity is another Participating TO, the initial form of agreement will be the GIA, as appropriately modified.

+If the Interconnection Customer fails to enter into an agreement with the Affected System six months prior to the In-Service Date and has provided the CAISO with regular updates about the status of the Affected System negotiations, the Interconnection Customer, the CAISO and the Participating TO shall confer and consider the need for amendment(s) to the LGIA or other mutually-agreed upon action.

+If the parties to the LGIA cannot agree to an amendment to the LGIA and if the CAISO reasonably determines that interconnection of the project would impair the reliability of the Affected System transmission system, the Interconnection Customer shall not be permitted to synchronize its Generating Facility with the CAISO Controlled Grid until the reliability impairments caused by the project have been mitigated by the interconnection customer.

 Any repayment by the owner of the Affected System shall be in accordance with FERC Order No. 2003-B (109 FERC ¶ 61,287).